-I’m going to get straight to the point today: businessmen have lost sight of the importance of sales in business.
+We’re going to get straight to the point today: business people have lost sight of the importance of sales in business.

-These days, #entrepreneurs are reluctant to speak about their concrete achievements and the means by which they reached them.
+These days, entrepreneurs are reluctant to speak about their concrete achievements and the means by which they reach them.
 Instead of describing their business and sales, they talk about “touching many people’s lives” and use other vague and unmeasurable platitudes.

-Entrepreneurship is cool now, but as anything gets popular, it gets dumbed down and charlatans disguised as business gurus make their way into the fold with crowd-pleasing but untruthful platitudes like, “The most important thing in business is happiness.”
+Entrepreneurship is cool now, but as anything gets popular, it gets dumbed down, and fraudsters disguised as business gurus make their way into the fold with crowd-pleasing but untruthful platitudes like, “The most important thing in business is happiness.”
 This may be true for life, but happiness doesn’t secure a company’s bottom line.

-Let me repeat, happiness is important in life, but in business, happiness doesn’t pay the bills.
+Happiness is important in life, but in business, happiness doesn’t pay the bills.
+Sales do.

 At its core, the only important things that matter in business are sales, revenue, and profit.
-The harsh truth is that if you don’t have a source of income, you don’t have a business, you have a hobby that is the adult equivalent of a kid wearing his father’s suit.
+The harsh truth is that if you don’t have a source of income, you don’t have a business.

-In this article, we’ll talk about how to run a successful business – a profitable business.
+In this article, we’ll talk about how to run a successful and profitable business.
 We’ll unveil the origins of the modern myth that sales are bad, discuss how detrimental it can be to believe this myth, and establish once and for all the importance of sales in business.

 The Origins of The “Sales Are Bad” Myth